David Carradine: Film stardom

-Americana and decline as star
+Directing work and 1980s-90s career

-Carradine returned to the director's chair with Americana (1981) (which was actually the completion of the earlier film Around), which he also starred in, produced and edited.
+Carradine returned to the director's chair with Americana (1981), which he also starred in, produced and edited.
 The film took ten years to complete due to difficulty in financing.
 It featured several of his friends and family members in supporting roles.
 It won the People's Choice Award at the Director's Fortnight at Cannes, but failed to achieve critical support or adequate distribution.
 He also directed the unreleased Mata Hari, an epic that starred his daughter, Calista.

-Carradine guest-starred on an episode of Darkroom and starred in Larry Cohen's Q (1982).
-He made a cameo in Trick or Treats (1982) and was the villain in Lone Wolf McQuade (1983) with Chuck Norris.
-Carradine returned to guest-starring on regular TV series like The Fall Guy, Airwolf, Fox Mystery Theater and Partners in Crime.
-He starred in television films like Jealousy (1984) and The Bad Seed (1985), and was still in demand as the star of cheaper action films such as The Warrior and the Sorceress (1984) and On the Line (1984).

-North and South
+In 1984, Carradine starred in the movie The Warrior and the Sorceress, one of several sword-and-sorcery, direct-to-video movies produced in Argentina by Roger Corman.

 Carradine attracted notice in 1985 when he appeared in a major supporting role in North and South, a miniseries about the American Civil War, as the evil and abusive Justin LaMotte.
 He was nominated for a Golden Globe for Best Supporting Actor for his performance.

 Carradine reprised his role as Caine in Kung Fu: The Movie (1986) for TV, which he also produced.
 It was the acting debut of Bruce Lee's son, Brandon Lee.
-He starred in the low-budget action film Behind Enemy Lines (1986) and reprised his role as LaMotte in North and South, Book II, telecast in May 1986.